PM pays tribute at Shikha Anirban

 Earlier, on her arrival at Shikha Anirban, the prime minister was received by chiefs of the three services.

+Earlier in the day, President Mohammed Shahabuddin also paid tributes at the Shikha Anirban and signed the visitors' book.

-On this day during the War of Liberation in 1971, the Bangladesh Armed Forces, comprising the army, navy and air force, came into being and launched an all-out attack on the Pakistani occupation forces which expedited the victory in the Liberation War.
+On this day during the Liberation War in 1971, the Bangladesh Armed Forces, comprising the army, navy and air force, came into being and launched an all-out attack on the Pakistani occupation forces which expedited the victory in the Liberation War.

 Comments